 Check b.
 Initial appointment documents including position description (required only for those who have not yet been awarded tenure). c.
 A statement describing the work assignment within the University (teaching, research, extension, service, administration, and/or advisement) during the time period considered for this personnel action.
 A summary of percentages for each category of activity should be included. d.
 Annual appraisal and development documents prepared during the period considered for this personnel action.
 (For tenured faculty, only the documents for the three most recent formal appraisals need be included.) e.
 Written statements, if any, documenting either special achievements or deficiencies related to the personnel action under consideration. f.
 Records of sabbatical or other periods of leave (not to include annual leave). g.
 Copies of applicable departmental policies and procedures for reappointment, promotion, and/or tenure decisions.
 Major revisions of the above which have occurred during the tenure of the faculty member and which may influence this personnel action must be indicated. h.
 Letters from peer reviewers for promotion and/or tenure considerations.
 X Peer review letters are included in the documentation packet.
 All such letters should be placed in a colored file folder within the packet for easy identification.
+X Faculty member has waived the right to read his/her peer review

 X Faculty member has waived the right to read his/her peer review letters.
 If checked, attach the signed waiver to the outside of the colored file folder.

-3. DO OCUMENTATION THE FACULTY MEMBER MUST PROVIDE: e following is intended to be a minimal list of items to be provided by the faculty member, t necessarily a listing of the only items to be included.
-Check a.
-Current vita with complete list of publications, instructional accomplishments, other creative activities and important achievements.
-Reprints of publications need not be included.
-Designate publications in refereed journals.
-Documentation of instructional achievements could include teaching awards, peer evaluation, course syllabi and tests, student evaluations, other testimonies, etc. b.
-Self-assessment statement(s) on instruction, research and/or extension/public service activities, as appropriate, from faculty being considered for tenure.
+3. DOCUMENTATION THE FACULTY MEMBER MUST PROVIDE:

+The following is intended to be a minimal list of items to be provided by the faculty member, not necessarily a listing of the only items to be included.